khangich/machine-learning-interview/design.md

 * Build a machine learning model to predict if an Ads will be click.
 For simplicity reason, we will not focus about cascade of classifiers that is commonly used in adtech.

-* Background how Adtech bidding works
+* Background how Adtech bidding works (source: [ML in AdTech](https://www.slideshare.net/databricks/machine-learning-for-adtech-in-action-with-cyrille-dubarry-and-han-ju))

 ![Score distribution](images/ad_bidding.png)